MyWarp/mywarp.github.io/README.md

 bundle exec middleman build
 ```

-For development you might want to use Middleman's build-in server: `bundle exec middleman server`.
+For development you might want to use Middleman's build-in server: `bundle exec middleman`.